 CONSERVATION ECOLOGIST AND WRITER

-Previously, she was journalist covering the environment, wildlife, politics and narwhals.
-She is most interested in the intersection between people and the natural world — how do we use the planet's resources without destroying them?
+Previously, I was journalist covering the science and the environment, wildlife crime and trafficking, and politics.
+I am most interested in the intersection between people and the natural world — how do we use the planet's resources without destroying them?
 How do we coexist with animals without wiping them out?
 How do we really save the whales?

-Her work has been featured in Slate, Gawker, Grist, The Verge, Narratively, VICE, Popular Science, Quartz, Motherboard, Discovery, The Nation, Salon, The Dodo, EarthTouch News and others.
-She is a member of the Society for Environmental Journalists.
+My work has been featured in Slate, Gawker, Times, Salon, Grist, The Verge, Narratively, VICE, Popular Science, Quartz, Motherboard, Orion Magazine, Discovery, The Nation, Catamaran Magazine, The Dodo, EarthTouch News and others.
+I was a Fellow at Grist Magazine, a Staff Writer at Gawker and The Dodo, and a freelance reporter.
 Past interview subjects include primatologist Dr. Jane Goodall, environmental thinker Bill McKibben, Sea Shepherd Capt.
 Paul Watson, Gene Baur ...
 Chevy Chase and Steve-O.

-By night, she is the fiction editor of Potluck Magazine, a literary journal that features fiction, non-fiction, poetry and art.
+By night, I am the fiction editor of Potluck Magazine, a literary journal that features fiction, non-fiction, poetry and art.
 Check it out.

 My work is generously funded by the National Science Foundation, National Geographic Society, the Robert and Patricia Switzer Foundation, Save Our Seas Foundation, Phi Beta Kappa Northern California Association, the Seymour Marine Discovery Center, the Western Division of the American Fisheries Society, UCSC Grad Lab, and the Myers Oceanographic & Marine Biology Trust Grant.